kitsiang-henry/machinelearninganalysis/README.md

 # machinelearninganalysis
-Machine analysis of survey data and tweets
+Analysing survey data and tweets by using machine learning models